nus-cs2103-AY2425S1/ip/docs/README.md

 **Expected Output:**
 ```
-Alright, I have yeeted this task out of your list:
+Noted.
+I've removed this task:
-  [T][ ] Plan holiday trip
+  [T][ ] sleep
-You are down to 2 tasks now.
-Keep hustling, champ!
+Now you have 2 tasks in the list.
 ```

 ### Find task